PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and nonnegative, the reciprocal numerator is exactly one, and scale and bias are finite `[1,C,1,1]` FLOAT16 or FLOAT32 constants.

-The rewrite moves the first Squeeze and rank-four normalization computation to NHWC, changes the reduction axes to `[1,2]`, transposes every changed tensor metadata contract, converts scale and bias to `[1,1,1,C]`, redirects the existing bias ADD to the post-Transpose output name, and removes only the two boundary Transposes.
-The final output tensor and all downstream edges are unchanged.
-Dynamic height, width, or channel signatures are carried through the full and kept-dimension reduction tensors.
+Both rewrites move the first Squeeze and rank-four normalization computation to NHWC, change the reduction axes to `[1,2]`, transpose every changed tensor metadata contract, convert scale and bias to `[1,1,1,C]`, redirect the existing bias ADD to the post-Transpose output name, and remove only the two boundary Transposes.
+In side mode, a fixed `[0,3,1,2]` adapter is inserted immediately before the side Squeeze and reproduces its original `inst_output` tensor name, NCHW shape/signature, dtype, and quantization contract.
+The adapter constant is validated and reused when compatible or allocated before mutation when absent.
+Dynamic height, width, or channel signatures are carried through the full, kept-dimension, and side-branch tensors.

 Changed Reshape, Mean-axis, scale, and bias constants are fully planned before mutation.
 A private constant updates in place; a constant shared with any